wojciech-nurturecloud/postgres-mcp/README.md

 ##### Access Mode

-Postgres Pro supports multiple *access modes* to give you control over the operations that the AI agent can perform on the database:
+Postgres MCP Pro supports multiple *access modes* to give you control over the operations that the AI agent can perform on the database:
 - **Unrestricted Mode**: Allows full read/write access to modify data and schema.
 It is suitable for development environments.
 - **Restricted Mode**: Limits operations to read-only transactions and imposes constraints on resource utilization (presently only execution time).
 It is suitable for production environments.